We share this list of opportunities for you to kōkua in ways that are meaningful to you.

 • Noelani Schilling-Wheeler Executive Director, Oʻahu Visitors Bureau

-Karishma Chowfin Director of Sales, Oʻahu Visitors Bureau
+Karishma Chowfin Director of Sales

-Catherine Orlans Oʻahu Destination Manager, Oʻahu Visitors Bureau
+Catherine Orlans Marketing Manager, Oʻahu Visitors Bureau

-Joselyn Vasquez Administrative Coordinator
+Leilani Robertson Administrative Coordinator

-Joe Ibarra Oʻahu Chapter Co-Chairperson
+• Joe Ibarra Oʻahu Chapter Chairperson

 President & General Manager, The Kāhala Hotel & Resort